Daniel Ryu, Psy.D.

 Values

-My journey to becoming a therapist is inextricably bound to my journey in understanding what social justice means to me.
-I found myself returning again and again to the idea (which later became a belief) that change happens in relationship, whether that’s on an individual level or as a society.
+My understanding of therapy is inextricably bound to my understanding of social justice.
+I believe that change happens in relationship, whether that’s on an individual or societal level

-What I love about therapy is doing exactly that and having the honor of being invited into your journey.
-I am here to wade with you through the messiness of your complex reality and help facilitate movement towards liberation, as you define it.
+I believe that together we can recognize how systems of oppression have made us sick while allowing ourselves to claim our own growth and healing.
+I hope to wade with you through the messiness of your complex reality and help facilitate movement towards liberation, as you define it.

 Approach

-For those of you who love the jargon – I have training in and integrate aspects of Acceptance and Commitment Therapy, Dialectical Behavioral Therapy, Psychodynamic Psychotherapy, Internal Family Systems, Cognitive Processing Therapy, and Motivational Interviewing.
-While I value what I have learned, none of this outweighs the expertise you have on your own experience.
+For those of you who love the jargon – I have training in and integrate aspects of Acceptance and Commitment Therapy, Dialectical Behavioral Therapy, Psychodynamic Psychotherapy, Internal Family Systems, Cognitive Processing Therapy, Motivational Interviewing and others.
+While I value what I have learned, none of it outweighs the expertise you have on your own experience.

 Experience